hhu-stups/prob2_jupyter_kernel/README.md

 ## Requirements

-* Java 8
+* Java 8 or newer
-	* Newer Java versions may work, but are not tested.
+	* Tested up to Java 11.
 * A Python 3 interpeter with Jupyter installed (`python3 -m pip install jupyter`)
 	* Tested with CPython 3.6, jupyter-core 4.4.0, jupyter-client 5.2.3, notebook 5.6.0.
 	* Newer Jupyter versions should also work.